 What can I do to make myself more secure?

 MVCU requires you to download the most recent version of a recommended Web browser, which supports 128-bit encryption technology.
-Currently the most recent version of Netscape and Microsoft Internet Explorer are available for free download via the Internet and support this technology.
+Currently the most recent version of Google Chrome and Microsoft Edge are available for free download via the Internet and support this technology.

 What is Encryption and what does it mean to me?